Mutya Buena: 1998–2005: Early career and Sugababes

-The Sugababes were formed in 1998 by Siobhán Donaghy, Keisha Buchanan and Buena.
-Their debut album, One Touch, was released in November 2000 and peaked at number twenty-six on the UK Albums Chart, eventually earning a gold certification.
+Sugababes were formed in 1998 by Siobhán Donaghy, Keisha Buchanan and Buena.
+Their debut album, One Touch, was released in November 2000 and peaked at number 26 on the UK Albums Chart, eventually earning a gold certification.
 One Touch spawned four singles, three of which reached the top twenty, while the album's lead single "Overload" was nominated for a BRIT Award for "Best British Single".
 The album's sales did not meet the expectations of London Records and the group was subsequently dropped.

 The group's second album Angels with Dirty Faces was released in August 2002 through Island Records.
 Influenced by the new wave, dance, and pop music of the 1980s, the record enjoyed success in the UK, where it reached number two and went triple platinum.
 It produced two number one singles and was nominated for "Best British Album" at the 2003 BRIT Awards.

 Three, Sugababes' third album, was released in October 2003.
 It reached number three in the UK and produced four singles, all of which reached the top ten.
 The group's fourth album, Taller in More Ways, was released in October 2005.
 The album reached number one and went double platinum in the UK.
-On 21 December 2005, it was announced Buena left the Sugababes.
+On 21 December 2005, it was announced Buena left Sugababes.
 According to an announcement on their official website, "[Buena]'s decision was based purely on personal reasons and she will continue to remain the best of friends with both [Buchanan] and [Range]".
 Buena later stated in an interview that she was suffering from postnatal depression after the birth of her daughter combined with the group's increasingly hectic schedules, and chose to leave to spend more time with her daughter.

 The last remaining original member, Buchanan, said upon Buena's departure, "...we will all miss Mutya, but we also knew there was still a place for bringing in somebody new who could help us carry on taking the Sugababes brand of music forward".
 Amelle Berrabah joined the group 48 hours after Buena's departure.